bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

 # Lab 1: REST API, SQL and ORM

 This lab is split into two main sections, massive and sequelize.
-These are located in their respective directories.
+The files for each are located in their respective directories.

 ## Section 1: Massive